vanessaolivatto/markdown-portfolio/_includes/04-lists.md

 # Education
-- Doctoral fellowship at *University of Campinas*, Brazil and Sandwich-doctoral fellowship at *Technische Universität Wien*, Austria
+- Doctoral student at *University of Campinas* - Brazil - since Aug.
+2016 and Sandwich-doctoral fellow at *Technische Universität Wien* - Austria - from Sep.
+2016 to Sep.
+2017.
   - Ph.D. in Electrical Engineering
   - GPA: 4.0 out of 4.0
   - Expected Conclusion: Oct.
 2021